dragonflyoss/website/docs/zh-cn/userguide/supernode_configuration.md

 Name | Default Value | Description
 ---- | ------------- | -----------
-ip   | None          | The ip of the cluster member. registerPort | 8001  | The register port of the cluster member. downloadPort | 8002  | The download port of the cluster member.
+ip   | None          | The ip of the cluster member. registerPort | 8002  | It's used for clients to register themselves as peers of p2p-network into supernode. downloadPort | 8001  | It's used for clients to download file pieces from supernode.

 - Config it in `.properties` file, for example:

     ```ini
     supernode.cluster[0].ip = '192.168.0.1'
-    supernode.cluster[0].registerPort = 8001
+    supernode.cluster[0].registerPort = 8002
     supernode.cluster[1].ip = '192.168.0.2'
     ```